cosmos/ibc/spec/app/ics-029-fee-payment/README.md

 Ideally the fees can easily be redeemed in native tokens on both sides, but relayers may select others.
 In this example, the relayer collects a fair bit of IRIS, covering it's costs there and more.
 It also collects channel-7/ATOM vouchers from many packets.
 After relaying a few thousand packets, the account on the Cosmos Hub is running low, so the relayer will send those channel-7/ATOM vouchers back over channel-7 to it's account on the Hub to replenish the supply there.

+The sender chain will escrow 0.003 channel-7/ATOM and 0.002 IRIS.
+In the case that a forward relayer submits the `MsgRecvPacket` and a reverse relayer submits the `MsgAckPacket`, the forward relayer is reqarded 0.003 channel-7/ATOM and the reverse relayer is rewarded 0.001 IRIS.
+In the case where the packet times out, the timeout relayer receives 0.002 IRIS and 0.003 channel-7/ATOM is refunded to the original fee payer.

 #### Reasoning

 ##### Correctness